 Segmentation Strategy 6: Segmenting by where they’re at in the customer journey

 Choosing to segment your leads by where they are in their customer journey seems like a very basic segmentation skill.
 It may be one that you use already!
 Whatever the case, this basic segmentation strategy works like a charm.

 If your customer is moving through their customer journey and they are still in the problem aware or solution aware stage of awareness, having them segmented with people who are at a different stage of awareness will cause you some problems.

 The messaging needed for someone who is further along their customer journey and therefore, with a higher level of awareness looks very different from someone who has just begun.
 The former may be ready for messaging around sales.
 That same messaging could scare the latter away if they were segmented together.

 The bottom line is, they need different things and it is up to you to make sure that they receive it.

 Gently does it.

-If you want to hand someone else the hard graft, (it might be faster, better and yield better results) then you might be interested in our MAD programme:
+If you want to hand someone else the dirty work, (it might be faster, better and yield better results) then you might be interested in our MAD package.